tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 admin-state:

 > A YANG leaf that holds the tunnel administrative state.
-The administrative status in state datastore transitions to 'tunnel-admin-up' when the tunnel used by the client layer, and to 'tunnel-admin-down' when it is not used by the client layer.

 operational-state: